UK Trusts and Foundations

 The Nuffield Foundation makes grants to support research and innovation in the fields of education, science and social research and innovation.
 The Foundation also has a Commonwealth programme.

-The Paristamen Foundation is a small Yorkshire-based grant-making charitable trust.
+The Paristamen CIO is a small Yorkshire-based grant-making charitable trust.
 The Foundation's objects cover (a) the furtherance of education; (b) the advancement of the Christian faith and Christian missionary activity; (c) relief of poverty; (d) other charitable purposes not inconsistent with these.

 Formerly known as Ealing and Brentford Consolidated Charity, Pathways is a small charity local to Ealing and Brentford which was established at the beginning of the last century for the purpose of helping people of limited means.